 - You can make your complaint to the Quality Improvement Organization.
-If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to us). - The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients. - To find the name, address, and phone number of the Quality Improvement Organization for your state, look in Chapter 2, Section 4, of this booklet.
+If you prefer, you can make your complaint about the quality of care you received directly to this organization (without making the complaint to us). - The Quality Improvement Organization is a group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients. - Organization for your state, look in Chapter 2, Section 4, of this booklet.
 If you make a complaint to this organization, we will work with them to resolve your complaint.